Citrinate/FreePackages/README.md

 ### Enabling the plugin

-You can enable the plugin per individual bot by adding `EnableFreePackages` to that bot's config file with a value of `true`
+You can enable the plugin per individual bot by adding `EnableFreePackages` to that bot's config file.

 Example: `"EnableFreePackages": true,`